 "To live a life of service, learning, creativity and courageous choices," is Dolores Montavez-Ruz’s (BA ’97) personal mission statement.
 A sociology graduate and a graduate of the Certificate in Refugee Studies and Certificate in Anti-Racist Research and Practice, Montavez-Ruz carries out her mission by teaching, mentoring and creating opportunities for personal and professional growth for women and underprivileged social groups.
 She currently works in Training and Professional Development at the YWCA Toronto.

-Anees Tobaccowala (BA ’08 Information Technology) has been working for over 7 years in IT Strategy/Project Management, for a real estate company in Houston, Texas.
-He recently completed his MBA in 2013 and is currently working at Accenture as a Management Consultant in the Change Management area.
+Anees Tobaccowala (BA ’08 Information Technology) worked in IT Strategy/Project Management for a real estate company in Houston, Texas, for several years after his graduation.
+He completed his MBA in 2013 and is currently working at Accenture as a Management Consultant in the Change Management area.
 He focuses in the Energy industry in Houston, Tx.
 He credits his experience at York in helping him to succeed in his career: “York is on the cutting edge of excellence in innovative education.
 Students are given all the tools necessary to excel in the real world.
 When I graduated, I felt confident and thoroughly prepared to succeed in my career and in life."

 Rabya Mya Imtiaz graduated with a BAS (’08) in Marketing and a Certificate in Human Resources Management.
 She is currently a Retail Business Manager at Suncor Energy.
 "What a combination: Marketing and HR, Employers were floored when they heard I was able to pursue both fields through my degree," notes Imtiaz.
 "I appreciate that students are given the opportunity to build expertise in diverse areas at York, giving them the competitive advantage to truly succeed in today's job market."